ISISComputingGroup/ibex_developers_manual/connecting_a_view_to_a_pv.rst

 	}
     ...

-We also add a method to the ITitleModel interface and the implementation to the ObservableTitleModle for sending the string to the IOC:
+We also add a method to the TitleModel interface and the implementation to the ObservableTitleModle for sending the string to the IOC:

 .. code::